Allighen History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Allighen family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Allighen family